 Cons: It’s larger 9’’ x 8.5’’ and bulkier.
 At nearly 2 pounds it will add a ton of weight if you plan to pack it in backpacking gear; doesn’t have the maps or color-coded regional system; It’s the most expensive of all the passport books.

 If you’ve got a younger park chaser in your family, you may want to consider purchasing their own national park passport.
-The Junior Ranger Edition is a fully-illustrated park guide that allows kids to collect both the cancellation stamps and a stamp when the complete the Junior Ranger program at a park.
+The Junior Ranger Edition is a fully illustrated park guide that allows kids to collect both the cancellation stamps and a stamp when they complete the Junior Ranger program at a park.